Menu

 Read More – Know Everything About Transcatheter Aortic Valve Implantation In India

-What are the risks of Aortic Dissection Repair?
+What Are the Risks of Aortic Dissection Repair?

 The tear can have an impact on your brain, lungs, arms, legs, and heart over time.
 This is determined by the location of the tear in your aorta.
 Treatment is also determined by the location of the tear.
 If the tear is on the ascending aorta, surgery will almost certainly be required.
 This is the section of the aorta that runs through your chest and up to your head.